flatcar/flatcar-website/content/docs/latest/setup/storage/lvm.md

 one volume.
 This allows you to make the full use of all attached disks.

 Flatcar Linux has built-in support for LVM.
-This guide covers create logical volumes using LVM and using them.
+This guide covers creation of logical volumes using LVM and how to use them.

 ## Creating LVM

-There are two main ways to do this: create everything manually or properly use an ignition config.
-We will first cover the manual way to get a better grip of what's happening and then the proper way.
+There are two main ways to do this: create everything manually or use an ignition config.
+We will first cover the manual way to get a better grip of what is happening, then we will cover the ignition way.

 ### Manual